Nagging 101

 • usually comes from government departments, foundations, universities or corporations

 • ask where the money comes from because some funders may have a financial interest in what the study says.
-For example, a drug company paying for research on their drug wants the research to show that the drug they’ve spent hundreds of millions of dollars developing is effective.
+For example, a drug company paying for research on their drug wants the research to show that the drug they’ve spent hundreds of millions of dollars developing is effective and will be a big seller.
 Researchers are now more frequently disclosing their ‘conflict of interest’ issues for the study right on the research paper or journal article.
+Read the fine print.

 The people studied